Friday, August 24, 2007

 Over medium high heat, saute onions, celery, green pepper & garlic in olive oil, about 3 minutes.

-Add remaining ingredients, except for raisins, peanut butter & cilantro.
-Bring to a boil.
+Add remaining ingredients, except for peanut butter & sugar Bring to a boil.
 Reduce heat and simmer, covered for 20 minutes.

-Stir in raisins, peanut butter & cilantro.
+Stir in peanut butter & sugar.
 Mix well.
 Simmer for 5 minutes.
 Serve hot.

-Recipe from: Rockin' Moroccan Stew, Crazy Plates Cookbook.
+Recipe adapted from: Rockin' Moroccan Stew, Crazy Plates Cookbook.